1212julie/Food/README.md

 Our DIS-project is a web-app for searching in a recipe database.

 How to run and use our app:
-1. open pgAdmin4 and create a database called "Food" whíth "postgres" as owner
+1. Open pgAdmin4 and create a database called "Food" whíth "postgres" as owner
 2. In line 12 in app.py change the password to your own PostgreSQL master password and save changes.
 3. In line 10 in init_db.py change the password to your own PostgreSQL master password and save changes.
 4. Now open a terminal and navigate to this folder.